William Atherton (mayor of Preston): The portrait of William Atherton and his wife Lucy

 This portrait of Atherton and his wife Lucy was painted a year before his death.
 His patronage would have certainly helped Arthur Devis career.
 His wife was painted by the same artist as an older lady.
-This union blessed them with 5 children.

 His sibling, the Reverend Richard Atherton sat for the artist, Edward Haytley, with historians citing reference to his brother, who at the time of the sitting was Mayor of Preston.

 Slave trading and commerce

 Atherton's elder brother, John Atherton of Hanover Street, Liverpool, was highly involved in the African slave trade, with at least 18 slave voyages taking place between 1737 and 1757.
 As a merchant, Atherton would have been an active shareholder in various Liverpool shipping companies and would have been guided by his elder brother.
 Since slave trading syndicates were often agreements limited between just a handful of individuals, Atherton may have been one of the many who financed such ventures as a silent partner, whilst his Liverpool-based brother, John was the signatory for the Atherton family.
 The same would have applied to the Liverpool privateering syndicates set up in 1739, of which his brother John was a stakeholder.

 Thurloe, a hackboat captured the Admiral of Bordeaux as a prize ship during June 1745.

 A considerable return on their investment having taken ownership of the French vessel and renamed it as the Bulkeley.